yaswanthteja/.config/Nvim/Readme.md

 - clone this repo  to lua folder
 - Now run nvim in your terminal
-- Lazyvim automatically install all the plugins
+- Lazyvim automatically installs all the plugins
+- Now we can run nvim in terminal